zookzook/azure-c-shared-utility/devdoc/tlsio.md

   * `on_ tlsio _error` has been called from `tlsio_dowork`

 ## State Transitions
 This list shows the effect of the calls as a function of state with happy internal functionality.
-Unhappy functionality is not shown because it always ends in TLSIO_STATE_EXT_ERROR.
+Unhappy functionality is not shown but usually ends in TLSIO_STATE_EXT_ERROR.
 The `tlsio_setoption` and `tlsio_getoptions` calls are not shown because they have no effect on state and are always allowed.
-Calls to `tlsio_send` also do not affect state, but are allowed only during TLSIO_STATE_EXT_OPEN.
+Calls to `tlsio_send` also do not affect state, and are allowed only during TLSIO_STATE_EXT_OPEN.

 <table>
   <tr>From state <b>TLSIO_STATE_EXT_CLOSED</b></tr>